Skip to main content Skip to footer

 npm install -g @angular/cli

 Unless you already have an Angular 11+ project created, you’ll have to start from scratch.
 First, make sure that you are in the desired directory to create your application.
-Afterward, input the following command into the Visual Studio Code terminal to create a run-of-the-mill application:
+Afterwards, run the following command in the VS Code terminal to start creating an Angular application using the CLI:

 ng new arjs-angular-viewer-app –defaults